START COUNTING

 Summary

 The truth is, if you want to lose weight, all you have to do is get yourself into a negative caloric balance.
 That means all you need to do is eat less calories than you burn each day.
 Easier said than done, right?
 To complicate matters, your weight loss may be muscle and water, instead of fat.
 That's why you have to know what to eat while you're working out and/or dieting.
 The above formula is a pretty good estimate on how to obtain your macros for your desired goal weight.
 There are other methods, especially more specific methods, but this a good starting point.
 Give this a try.
 Make adjustments if necessary.
 Make sure you are getting the right amount of macros to reach your goals more efficiently.
-Please contact me if you have any questions.
-Happy health and happy training!

 Written By